TheTexta/obsidian-main/Psychology/Unit 2 - Biological Psychology/Neurotransmitters.md

 #biological-psychology
-Neurotransmitters::Chemicals released by [[Neuron|neurons]] which mediate transmissions of nerve signals across the junctions between neurons.
+Neurotransmitters::Chemicals released by [[neuron|neurons]] which mediate transmissions of nerve signals across the junctions between neurons.
 When triggered by a nerve impulse, the neurotransmitter is released from the [[terminal]], and binds and reacts with receptor molecules in the postsynaptic membrane.
 <!--SR:!2023-12-21,3,250-->

 Chemicals which transfer signals.